ado-san/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
-title: A Guide to Netlify Continuous Deployment From GitHub
+title: A Guide to Netlify Continuous Deployment From GitHub (for lazy devs) ヽ(´ー｀)ノ
 date: 2016-12-17T15:04:10.000Z
 description: >-
   Continuous integration was the big thing.
 Today we will look into continuous